vishnukumarbp/Javascript-learn/README.md

 There are many decorators there in the wild.
 Check how well you got them by solving the tasks of this chapter.

 [More](https://javascript.info/call-apply-decorators)

+## Iterables and array-likes
+Two official terms look similar, but are very different.
+Please make sure you understand them well to avoid the confusion.

+_Iterables_ are objects that implement the Symbol.iterator method, as described above.
+_Array-likes_ are objects that have indexes and length, so they look like arrays.
+When we use JavaScript for practical tasks in a browser or any other environment, we may meet objects that are iterables or array-likes, or both.

+For instance, strings are both iterable (for..of works on them) and array-like (they have numeric indexes and length).

+But an iterable may not be array-like.
+And vice versa an array-like may not be iterable.